Skip to content

 2. Sustainable forestry policy or commitment applies to all suppliers?

-The company's supplier code of conduct covers some social and environmental issues related to sustainable forestry.
+The company's supplier code of conduct covers basic social and environmental issues related to sustainable forestry.
+However, only limited details are provided.

 • Y